telezoic/csv2json/README.md

-Converts csv data to JSON for the 'Hatches,Matches, Dispatches' map
+Converts csv data to JSON for the 'Hatches, Matches, Dispatches' map

 Assumes csv structure: